Rummy-nose Tetra

 Fish Keeping Difficulty

-• Aquarium Hardiness: Moderately Difficult - This fish is robust if kept in very precise conditions.
-It is highly sensitive to water pollution and by extension is more susceptible to ich.
-It is unwise to introduce Rummy Nose Tetras into a new system as they will not do well with the unstable water conditions.
+The Rummy-nose Tetra is a bit difficult to keep and is best suited for an aquarist with some fish keeping experience.
+It is robust if kept in very precise conditions but highly sensitive to water pollution and, by extension, susceptible to ich.
+It is unwise to introduce Rummy Nose Tetras into a new system as they will not do well with unstable water conditions.
+Otherwise, these tetras are very adaptable, and in well-insulated homes, can do well without a heated aquarium.

 • Aquarist Experience Level: Intermediate